TurboGears/tg2/docs/main/Config.rst

     :language: python

-app_cfg.py exists primarily so that middleware.py and environment'py can import and use the base_config object.
-The base_config object is special in that it transparently maps all attribute access to an underlying dictionary.
-AppConfig() is a simple class in the tg framework that provides a set of sane default values for the base_config object.
+app_cfg.py exists primarily so that middleware.py and environment'py can import and use the ``base_config`` object.

+The ``base_config`` object is an ``AppConfig()`` instance which acts either like a normal object, or like a dictorary.  ``AppConfig()`` profides some sane defaults in it's ``__init__``, but more than that it provides us with several methods that work on the config values to produce the two functions that setup your TurboGears app.
+Since this is all done in your code, you can subclass or overide ``AppConfig`` to get exactly the setup you want.

-Any attributes you add or update will be automatically changed in the underlying dictionary.
+The ``base_config`` object is special in that it transparently maps all attribute access to an underlying dictionary.
+So, any attributes you add or update will be automatically changed in the underlying dictionary.

 If you'd prefer not t use this feature, you can just treat it like a dictionary.
-Ultimately, This base_config object will be merged in with the config values from the .ini file you're using to launch your app, and stuck in pylons.config.
+As part of the app loading process the ``base_config`` object will be merged in with the config values from the .ini file you're using to launch your app, and placed in in ``pylons.config``.

-In addition to the attributes on the base_config object there are a number of methods which are used to setup the environment for you application, and to create the actual turbogears WSGI application, and all the middleware you need.
+In addition to the attributes on the ``base_config`` object there are a number of methods which are used to setup the environment for you application, and to create the actual turbogears WSGI application, and all the middleware you need.